The Pioneer in Manufacturing Tumble Deburring Machine

 The upright design of the machine reduces leaks and also improves inspection of parts during the deburring process.

-It is also quite complicated to use than the rotary tumbler.
+It is also quite complicated to use than the large rotary tumblers.

 It is, however, the ideal machine to use for deburring.
 It can finish even the most extended parts and the fragile ones too.